tracy-o/learning-day/docs/load-test-results/2022-08-22-replicate-slow-redirects.md

 ![](./img/2022-08-22-replicate-slow-redirects/vietnamese-300s-2000rps-internal-latency-tooltip.png)

+While we produced a similar 'Return Binary Response' latency with the incident in the loadtest, it doesn't accurately represent the incident.
+This is because in the incident redirects are not being followed as in this loadtest we do.
+This means that the cache for '/vietnamese' is being hit very hard which brings down the local cache causing belfrage to struggle.

+We need to see the slow 'Return Binary Response' while the client isn't following the redirects.
+That way the cache shouldn't be hit at all.

 ### Not Following Redirects 200s 2000rps
 ```
 $ date && echo "GET https://www.belfrage.test.api.bbc.co.uk/vietnamese/" | vegeta attack -duration=300s -rate=2000 -redirects=-1  -header "x-bbc-edge-host:www.test.bbc.com" -http2=false -max-body=0 -timeout=30s | tee vietnamese_300s_2000rps_dont_follow_redirects_results.bin | vegeta report